firstlookmedia/hubot-yubibot/README.md

-# hubot-yubibot
-:key: yubikey hubot plugin
+## Yubibot, the Yubikey Hubot plugin